 Doug- You mentioned heat, do you find that the foam and upholstery are vulnerable to harsh weather conditions like cold or heat?

 Greg- If you’re going to take it from a cold environment to a warmer one let it have time to heat up and acclimate to room temperature.
 The foam reacts to your body heat and it’s going to feel like a brick till it gets to room temperature especially in the case of memory foam products.
 The storage of it not so much.

 Doug- You mentioned humidity; are there any problems with storing a mattress in cardboard?

 Greg- Cardboard can offer great protection to a mattress while in storage.
-Many of the mattress we ship for you and our other customers are well protected in heavy duty plastic bags and then boxed keeping them protected during transport by shipping companies all over the country.
-My concern with cardboard is only damp environments.
-As I said we ship many of our mattresses in boxes, but card board is a material that can and does absorb water so dry storage is crucial.
+Many of the mattress we ship for you and our other customers are well protected in heavy-duty plastic bags and then boxed keeping them protected during transport by shipping companies all over the country.
+My concern with cardboard is only in damp environments.
+As I said we ship many of our mattresses in boxes, but cardboard is a material that can and does absorb water so dry storage is crucial.

 Doug- Greg where do you think is the ideal place is to store a mattress?
-People seem to keep them in all kinds of different places storage units, garages, climate control storage units, warehouses, attics and the list goes on.
-Personally we like the idea of a climate controlled environments how about you?
+People seem to keep them in all kinds of different places storage units, garages, climate control storage units, warehouses, attics, and the list goes on.
+Personally we like the idea of climate-controlled environments how about you?